kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-**Why ValueOf<T> is required:** When a component is refreshed, all components that directly depend on it are also refreshed. `ValueOf<T>` creates an indirect dependency that prevents this cascading refresh behavior, allowing components to access updated values without being refreshed themselves.
+**Why ValueOf<T> is required:** When a component is refreshed, all components that directly depend on it are also refreshed. `ValueOf<T>` creates an indirect dependency that prevents this cascading
+refresh behavior, allowing components to access updated values without being refreshed themselves.

 ---

-## Tags System
+## Tag System { #tag-system }

 Tags allow multiple implementations of the same interface to coexist and be differentiated during dependency injection.
 Tags use class references instead of strings for better refactoring support.

-### Basic Tag Usage
+### Using Tags { #tags }

 ===! ":fontawesome-brands-java: Java"